xuan32546/IOS13-SimulateTouch/README.md

 Jailbroken device required

 ## Description
-This library enables you to simulate touch events on iOS 11.0 - 13.6 with just one line!
+This library enables you to simulate touch events on iOS 11.0 - 13.6 with just one line of code!
 All the source code will be released later.

 ## Features
 1. Multitouch supported (no other library you can find supports multi touching).